vingentz/AirBnB_clone/README.md

 This command line interpreter serves as the frontend of the web app where users can interact with the backend which was developed with python OOP programming.

  The  console will  perform the folloewing:
-	* Create a new object (ex: a new User or a new Place)
+-   Creating new objects (ex: a new User or a new Place)
-	* Retrieve an object from a file, a database etc…
+-   Retrieving an object from a file, a database etc…
-	* Do operations on objects (count, compute stats, etc…)
+-   Doing operations on objects (count, compute stats, etc…)
-	* Update attributes of an object
+-   Updating attributes of an object
-	* Destroy an object
+-   Destroying an object

 ---